 Tourism in Egypt was hit hard after the uprising in 2011 and the economy suffered immensely.
 People could no longer afford expensive clover for their horses, yet they needed their horses to continue to work for them.
 The inevitable burden trickled down, as it always does, to the animals and they carried it in silence.

 Not Only a Horse Riding Holiday in Egypt

-While my husband and I weren’t in a position to save the horses, we saw on the streets, Ride Egypt and the stables they work with in Cairo are.
+While my husband and I weren’t in a position to save the horses, we saw on the streets, the stables they work with in Cairo are.
 They do rescue these horses and they nurse them back to health, retrain them, and show them how good life can actually be.
 Once defeated cart horses now gallop happily across the desert, snorting, neighing, and receiving love from an endless stream of equestrian adventurers.
 We were happy to put our money into this horseback riding holiday in Egypt.
 It wasn’t a gross exchange of money for pain.
 Of a tourist’s entertainment at an animal’s expense.
 It was a holiday created by horse lovers for horse lovers.

 And let me whisper to you a little secret: the view of the Pyramids from between the twin canoes of your horse’s ears is breathtaking and utterly unique.

 After three days of horseback riding in the Egyptian desert outside Cairo, we washed the dust from our mouths and hopped on a midnight plane.
 Filled with colorful turbans and hijabs and bright smiles, it flew an hour up the Nile to Luxor.
 There, city noises were replaced with puttering river boats and the swoosh of the wind through lemon and banana trees.